Sports massage for runners

 - Hip weaknesses causing overstriding

 When your kneecap doesn't track properly, every step can hurt.
-We address:
+We address the root causes.

 - Quad imbalances affecting patellar tracking